programminghistorian/jekyll/en/lessons/gravity-model.md

 difficulty: 3
 activity: analyzing
 topics: [data-manipulation]
+abstract: |
-abstract: This lesson introduces a gravity model approach for manipulating and analyzing historical datasets, by using two historical migration case-studies.
+  This lesson introduces a gravity model approach for manipulating and analyzing historical datasets by using two historical migration case-studies.
 ---

 {% include toc.html %}